 Organizing research method #5: Evernote

 If you want to use a cloud-based app to manage your white paper research, one likely choice is Evernote.

 Fans appreciate that it comes in versions for Windows, Mac OS, different mobile devices, and various Web browsers.

 You can use Evernote to save ideas, web articles, scanned articles, photos, graphics, status reports, or anything else you come across in your research.

 And you can sync all your devices, so all your notes are with you no matter which device you have at hand.

 For a great introduction to using Evernote, see this article from the Content Marketing Institute.

-And apparently the latest versions are much improved.
+And if you’ve tried it in the past, apparently the latest versions are much improved.

-I confess I haven’t used either Evernote nor OneNote, so I can’t speak from personal experience.
+I confess I haven’t used either Evernote nor OneNote, so I can’t speak from personal experience about them.
 But many writers do, and they’re happy with their choices.